justvmexit/vaev/README.md

 The port for reverse-shell's is 5420 and key-loggers are 5520 Then you just go on the website and issue an action for either.

+# Credits
+@Softnio - Thank you for the theme!

 # License
 Code released under MIT LICENSE.